ccwang002/ggplot2-tutorial/README.rst

 One can simply ``git clone`` this repository or download the `zip`__ file the extract it.

 Open the file ``slides/index.html`` in browser (javascript may be needed) then one can enjoy the slide locally.

-If the slide is viewed offline, then some font style may be losted.
+If viewed offline, some css(font) style may be lost.

 __ https://github.com/ccwang002/ggplot2-tutorial/archive/master.zip